gerardbm/atomic/README.md

 ![Screenshot 01](https://raw.githubusercontent.com/gerardbm/Atomic/master/img/screenshot-st3-css.png)
 ![Screenshot 02](https://raw.githubusercontent.com/gerardbm/Atomic/master/img/screenshot-st3-php.png)

-### Zsh theme
+## Zsh theme

-Atomic Zsh theme has been designed to show useful information (username, hostname, pwd and current time) without taking the entire line.
+Atomic Zsh theme has been designed to show useful information (username, hostname and pwd) without taking the entire line.
 If a directory is under Git control, in the second line it shows the current branch and status.
-The top separator helps to visually separate every task.
+The top separator helps to visually separate every task and shows the current time.

 ![Atomic-zsh](https://github.com/gerardbm/Atomic/blob/master/img/prompt-zsh.png)

-### Editors and IDEs
+## Editors and IDEs

-- Terminal
+- [x] Terminal
-- NetBeans IDE
+- [x] NetBeans IDE
-- Sublime Text 3
+- [x] Sublime Text

 # Installation
-### Terminal
+## Terminal

 Installation in KDE:

 1. Copy the file `Atomic.colorscheme` to `~/.kde/share/apps/konsole/` directory (or `~/.local/share/konsole/` directory if your KDE version is 5 or higher).
 2. Open your terminal: `Settings` > `Edit Current Profile` > `Appearance` and choose «Atomic».

-### Zsh theme
+## Zsh theme

 How to install the Zsh theme atomic.zsh-theme